 If you follow me on Instagram, you’ve seen my recent family adventure to Orlando, courtesy of Kia Motors America.
 It was an amazing trip for so many reasons I’ll share with you all soon.
 As part of the trip, I got a chance to visit Universal Studios Orlando for the first time.
 I’ve been to the one in Cali when I was 11 and the biggest attraction was probably Back to the Future and Knight Rider, but I have to say that so much has changed and I love it even more today than I did back then.

-The timing of our family adventure was perfect too since my girls are at an age where they can enjoy and remember most of it and Universal Studios Orlando is jam packed with something for all ages.
-Here are a few tricks and tips to remember if you’re planning a family trip to Universal Studios Orlando.
+The timing of our family adventure was perfect too since my girls are at an age where they can enjoy and remember most of it and Universal Studios Orlando is jam-packed with something for all ages.
+Now that I have some experience under my belt, here are a few Universal Studios Orlando insider tips and tricks to remember if you’re planning a family trip.